Aredae/DAT250/DAT250-expass3.md

 **My MapReduce Operation**

 The MapReduce Operation I developed obtains a collection of each item with the total ammount of money spent on each item.
-This can be useful for figuring out which item makes the most money for whoever is selling it.
+This can be useful for figuring out how much money any given item has made.
+By studying this information, items that make little money can be replaced.

 *Experiment 2 MapReduce My Operation*
 ![Image](https://github.com/Aredae/DAT250/blob/master/images/MapReduce3.PNG "Validation Ok")

+I have no pending issues with this assignment.